getnikola/nikola/docs/manual.rst

     # A list of redirection tuples, [("foo/from.html", "/bar/to.html")].
     #
     # A HTML file will be created in output/foo/from.html that redirects
-    # to the "/bar/to.html" URL. notice that the "from" side MUST be a
+    # to the "/bar/to.html" URL.
+Notice that the "from" side MUST be a
     # relative URL.
     #
-    # If you don't need any of these, just set to []
+    # If you don’t need any of these, just set it to []

     REDIRECTIONS = [("index.html", "/weblog/index.html")]

-It's better if you can do these using your web server's configuration, but if you can't, this will work.
+It's better if you can do these using your web server's configuration, but if you can’t, this will work.

 Configuration
 -------------

 The configuration file can be used to customize a lot of what Nikola does.
-Its syntax is python, but if you don't know the language, it still should not be terribly hard to grasp.
+Its syntax is Python, but if you don’t know the language, it still should not be terribly hard to grasp.

 By default, the ``conf.py`` file in the root of the Nikola website will be used.